Agile Rates After Launch

 Is there a cheap three-hour block before tomorrow afternoon?

-The graph itself has had a lot of quiet work.
+The graph itself has had a lot of tweaks.
 It has grid lines, clearer day boundaries, better current-price highlighting, less terrible dark-mode contrast, and layout rules that behave on narrower screens.
 The preferences window and main window are adaptive now too.
 Handy if you split your screen or have a Linux phone.

 The biggest recent addition is usage history.
 If you connect an account, the app can fetch recent smart meter consumption data, cache it locally, and show a Usage view.
 That includes kWh history, a seven-day trend, an estimated monthly usage figure, and charts.
 It also tries to estimate spend by matching historical usage to tariff rates and standing charges.